 I still adore my Google Nest smart speakers and displays, but only as a remote control or multi-room audio system.

-3. Pick your hub carefully!
+3. Pick hub and Thread devices carefully!

 Proprietary home automation ecosystems are frustrating.
-Interoperability is important!
+Interoperability is important.

 - Hubitat: Even though Hubitat is one of the smaller players in the smart home industry, it combines the best aspects of SmartThings and Home Assistant.
 It’s simple, feature-rich, and locally controlled.
 Hubitat prides itself on its customizability and excellent device support.